Harshkumar2306/Harshkumar2306/README.md

 ---

 ## Experience

 ### GenAI & Prompt Engineering Intern — EduBot Technologies (Govt. of AP Collaboration)

-⁠ June 2025 – July 2025 ⁠ · Vijayawada, AP
+`June 2025 – July 2025` · Vijayawada, AP

 Built and shipped enterprise-grade GenAI tooling as part of a Government of Andhra Pradesh collaboration, taking features from prototype to production.

-*Scope of work:*
+**Scope of work:**

-•⁠  ⁠Spearheaded AutoPrompt Builder, an enterprise prompt generation platform with template-based routing across 5 industry domains and configurable role, tone, and intent parameters
+- Spearheaded AutoPrompt Builder, an enterprise prompt generation platform with template-based routing across 5 industry domains and configurable role, tone, and intent parameters

-•⁠  ⁠Designed a multi-step prompt chaining engine and parameter tuning dashboard with real-time output previews, accelerating prompt iteration speed by 2x
+- Designed a multi-step prompt chaining engine and parameter tuning dashboard with real-time output previews, accelerating prompt iteration speed by 2x

-•⁠  ⁠Integrated a few-shot learning module and a Firebase-backed per-session rating system, reducing evaluation effort by 40%
+- Integrated a few-shot learning module and a Firebase-backed per-session rating system, reducing evaluation effort by 40%

-•⁠  ⁠Shipped 3 core AI features to production on Render using Firebase Authentication and secure JSON/TXT export pipelines
+- Shipped 3 core AI features to production on Render using Firebase Authentication and secure JSON/TXT export pipelines `Python` `Streamlit` `Cohere API` `Firebase` `Render`

-⁠ Python ⁠ ⁠ Streamlit ⁠ ⁠ Cohere API ⁠ ⁠ Firebase ⁠ ⁠ Render ⁠

 ---